NushaMBZ/aide-memoire/Level 4/EEI4362/EN S-04.md

 #Q
 Static Variables (Class Variables)::
-- Static variables are associated with the class itself rather than with instances of the class.
+- Static variables are associated with<mark style="background: #FF5582A6;"> the class itself rather than with instances of the class.</mark>
 - They are declared using the `static` keyword and are shared among all instances of the class.
 - Static variables are created when the class is loaded and are destroyed when the class is unloaded.
 - They are often used to store constants or shared data among class instances.